loudest/greenlines/README.md

 In order to build and run our app:

-1. [Deploying server-side code] backend/ are Python server side Flask to filter the wage filter for King County, Washington rent data.
+1. [Deploying server-side code] backend/ are Python server side Flask to filter the wage filter for Seattle rent data.
 2. [Running client-side code] / will have backbone.js and node.js

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.